Skip to main content?

 An example of Hunnarshala’s holistic approach to redevelopment work can be found in its home city of Bhuj.
 After the 2001 earthquake, Hunnarshala collaborated with the city government on several relocation and social housing projects, including a master plan for the sustainable, culturally sensitive relocation of 500 displaced families.
 On the outskirts of Bhuj, about 300 homes have been built reusing industrial waste materials; the homes can be expanded by their owners, not a typical perk of post-disaster housing.
 The residents are being relocated from a dense urban core, so creating public spaces throughout the town is a focus.
 To address water-shortage issues, partner organizations are creating an urban watershed with a decentralized wastewater treatment system.
 Helophyte plants filter water for use in irrigation, which stimulates agrarian activities as well as greater community self-sufficiency.
 The maintenance of these new elements has created jobs: Hunnarshala has trained residents to maintain the solar panels that power the water pumps in the biofilter plant.

 Hunnarshala has built a network of artisans during its many reconstruction projects and this has been an ongoing source of expertise as the organization has continued work in Kutch and other disaster regions.
-Hunnarshala also contracts some of its artisans to work on international historical restoration projects.
+It also contracts some of its artisans to work on international historical restoration projects.
 They also run a training program to help rural artisans understand urban business practices and how to apply their skills in an urban context.
 Participants get a two-year education in entrepreneurship during which Hunnarshala diverts business to them as they learn how to manage their own enterprises.
 Today, two hundred Hunnarshala-trained artisans are using their own knowledge systems to help build cities.

 Hunnarshala demonstrates that communities given the power to make their own decisions create the best solutions.
 Hunnarshala understands how to revive local artisanal knowledge and skills to deliver high-quality housing that is sustainable and disaster-safe.
-Hunnarshala has started an ongoing conversation with artisans that continues to generate new knowledge.
+It has started an ongoing conversation with artisans that continues to generate new knowledge.

 Hester Street Collaborative

-Hester Street deploys four core strategies in its practice: 1.)
+Hester Street deployed four core strategies in its practice: 1.)
 Start with neighborhoods to build on existing social networks and local institutions; 2.)
 Change the narrative by centering communities of color; 3.)
 Re-imagine democracy and re-shape government to be more inclusive, equitable, and accountable; and 4.)
 Build power and deliver impact by equipping communities with tools to level the playing field.

-We had a chance to talk with Isella Ramirez of Hester Street about their most current projects, and how their particular form of activism helps facilitate thoughtful development on behalf of historically voiceless communities in East Harlem and beyond.
+We had a chance to talk with Isella Ramirez of Hester Street about their projects, and how their particular form of activism helps facilitate thoughtful development on behalf of historically voiceless communities in East Harlem and beyond.
 Listen to the episode below.

 Heritage Foundation of Pakistan